-Because at Urmston Grammar we care about you, our Sixth Form students, throughout your time here, the person you will see consistently each morning will be your form tutor, a member of the Sixth Form Team.
-Each morning there is a short registration period, in which you can let off steam, catch up on news, enjoy silent reading or engage with the excellent programme of PSE activities we have designed specially to benefit Year 12 and 13 students to steer their way through the choppy waters of A Levels and the exciting but sometimes daunting prospect of life after school.
-We also introduce a 'Growth Mindset' programme within Key Stage 5.
-You will each have your own work book, designed specifically for A Level students; you are guided through topics by your Form Teacher.
-The Growth Mindset programme develops the fundamentally important elements of your character that underpin all your academic endeavours.
-For example, it helps to build resilience, through identifying your 'VESPA' qualities (sorry no not the cute Italian scooter, but the Vision, Effort, Systems, Practice, Attitude).
+Because at Urmston Grammar we care about you, our Sixth Form students, throughout your time here, the person you will see consistently will be your form tutor.
+Each day you will have a short registration period, in which you can let off steam, catch up on news or complete tasks from our 'Growth Mindset' programme.
+You will have your own workbook, designed specifically for A Level students; you are guided through topics by your Form Teacher.
+This programme develops the fundamentally important elements of your character that underpin all your academic endeavours.
+For example, it helps to build resilience, through identifying your 'VESPA' qualities (Vision, Effort, Systems, Practice, Attitude).
+Once a week you will attend an enrichment session lead by the Head of Sixth Form and your Head of Year, these sessions will help you prepare for your future, as well as keeping you up to date with current affairs.
+Universities will also lead talks in these sessions.
+On Friday mornings you will engage with the excellent programme of PSE we have designed specially to benefit Year 12 and 13 students to steer their way through the choppy waters of A Levels and the exciting but sometimes daunting prospect of life after school.